Undergraduate Degree Program

 Bachelor of Science in Industrial and Systems Engineering (BSISE)

 Industrial and Systems engineering deals with the processes of improving, implementing and evaluating systems that include people, money, machines, information, energy, and materials.
 Industrial & Systems Engineers work to eliminate waste of money, time, energy, materials, and other resources.
 They also improve quality and reliability of products and processes.
-Getting and ISE degree provides so much flexibility, you are NOT restricted to just some type of industries.
+Earning an ISE degree provides so much flexibility, you are NOT restricted to just some type of industries.

 Industrial and Systems Engineers can perform a variety of tasks in different industries.
 But most importantly, they minimize costs throughout processes and organizations in general.
 This is the main reason why different businesses hire ISEs.